sikelos13/trello-dashboard-mock/README.md

-## Tomorrow assignment
+## Trello mock

-Tomorrow assignment using CRA and Materia UI.
+Trello mock using CRA and Materia UI.
 ## Build With

 * [React](https://reactjs.org/)